 The benefits go far beyond lounge access.

-Unlike all the other premium travel cards that have an annual credit to cover TSA PreCheck or Global Entry, each of your Amex Platinum authorized users can get their own credit of up to $100 to join either program.
-These are some of the best services to improve your time at the airport, so don't be afraid to spread the love.
-Just have your authorized users use their new American Express Platinum card to pay for the application and voila – it's free.
+Global Entry or TSA PreCheck are musts for even the most infrequent traveler in your life.
+These are some of the best services to improve your time at the airport, so don’t be afraid to spread the love.
+Just have your authorized users use their new American Express Platinum card to pay for the application and voila – it’s free.

 Each authorized user can also enroll in their own Hilton Honors Gold status and Marriott Gold Elite status, just like the primary cardholder.
 That unlocks benefits for hotel stays like space-available upgrades, late checkout, extra points earning.
 And they'll also be eligible for elite status with several rental car companies – though our favorite is clearly National Executive status.